Risks to your Corporate Data go Beyond the Patriot Act

 In Canada, there is a growing requirement to ensure that critical data is not stored outside of Sovereign Canada.
 The vast majority of consumer, cloud storage solutions, such as iCloud, Dropbox, Google Drive, etc. have their data repositories in the USA or other foreign jurisdiction.
 This, under certain circumstances, puts your data at the potential risk of third-party discovery actions.

 What should you do?

-Dropbox is a great product, but is woefully inadequate for use within a business or corporate environment if you care about the use, control and access of your data.
+Dropbox is a great product but is woefully inadequate for use within a business or corporate environment if you care about the use, control, and access to your data.
 Unfettered use of a non-corporate controlled file-sharing application will almost certainly lead to data loss, security breaches and non-compliance.

-The management of 3rd party applications and stopping employees from installing these types of services, particularly on their own devices is close to impossible.
-The demand for this type of application from your employees is undeniable and as a result, businesses should offer these services with a corporate orientated product.
+The management of third-party applications and stopping employees from installing these types of services, particularly on their own devices is close to impossible.
+The demand for this type of application from your employees is undeniable, and as a result, businesses should offer these services with a corporate orientated product.

 HBizzSync is an example of this type of application.
-The solution allows IT to control user access and permissions, data, monitor activities and ensure that your data is protected while at the same time, giving employees all of the flexibility they need in terms of access and functionality to help them collaborate more effectively.
+The solution allows IT to control user access and permissions, data, monitor activities and ensure that your data is protected while at the same time, giving employees all of the flexibility they need regarding access and functionality to help them collaborate more effectively.

 Call us to show you a demonstration of how we can protect you better.